-The Pearl Raver Delta, located in southern China, is one of the country's fastest developing and dynamic regions.
-A melting por of foreign influence and traditional Chinese quiture, the Pearl River Delta is nith in history, filled by a complex fasion of European and Chinese philosophies, architecture, and cuinine.
-Where east meets west, these two ports regioners and sub the important part of the urban region.
+The Pearl River Delta, located in southern China, it one of the country's fastest developing and dynamic regions.
+A melting pot of foreign influence and traditional Chinese culture.
+He Pearl River Delta is not his history, allied by a complex fusion of European and Chinese philosophies, architecture, and custine.
+Where east meets west, these two poter sepresent a small but important part of the urban region.

-This year we encourage students to explore the history and culture that surrounds the crites of the Pearl River Delta in order to produce their new and exciting tales.
-Judges will recognise entries on how the Pearl River Delta is represented through the written, art and film pieces submitted this year.
+This year we encourage students to explore the history and culture that surrounds the cities of the Pourl River Delta in order to produce their new and exciting tales, Judges will recognise entries on how the Pourl River Delta is represented through the written, art and film pieces submitted this year.